Accessing learning support

 - Rest breaks

 - Modified papers

 The support we offer is all about you and your learning needs.
-We will make every effort to tailor support to meet individual learner needs.
-We believe that high quality support is an imperative part of student success and will enable each individual to reach their academic potential.
+We will make every effort to tailor support to meet your individual needs.

 Students can request an appointment with our Learning Support Team by dropping into Learner Services or emailing firstname.lastname@example.org.

 We visit schools and attend annual reviews to meet with applicants who are interested in progressing to our college.

 - Pre-enrolment visits and opportunities to meet with tutors and support staff

 - Transition visits during the summer break to help learners adjust to the college campuses